Bek Air Flight 2100: Aftermath

-The president of Kazakhstan, Kassym-Jomart Tokayev, declared the following day, 28 December, a national day of mourning and said, "all those responsible will be severely punished in accordance with the law".
+The President of Kazakhstan, Kassym-Jomart Tokayev, declared the following day, 28 December 2019, a national day of mourning and said, "all those responsible will be severely punished in accordance with the law".
 Kazakh authorities suspended Bek Air's flight authorization after the accident.

-In late January of 2020, the Aviation Administration of Kazakhstan (AAK) revealed serious safety violations at the airline.
+In late January 2020, the Aviation Administration of Kazakhstan (AAK) revealed serious safety violations at the airline.
 The AAK found that Bek Air pilots routinely neglected to perform a walk-around and inspect for airframe ice before take-off, and had skipped these procedures on the accident flight, in violation of operations manuals from both the aircraft manufacturer and the airline.
-Despite flying in a region with severe winters, the airline conducted no special training for winter operations.
-Bek Air mechanics routinely swapped parts between aircraft without keeping detailed records, and data plates had been removed from aircraft engines and other parts, hindering verification of service histories.
+Additionally, despite flying in a region with severe winters, the airline conducted no special training for winter operations.

+The AAK also found multiple systematic problems with Bek Air's maintenance program.
+The airline's mechanics routinely swapped parts between aircraft without keeping detailed records, and data plates had been removed from aircraft engines and other parts, making service histories virtually impossible to verify.
+Engine manufacturer Rolls-Royce, when asked by the AAK to provide relevant information from the accident plane, revealed that they had never received any maintenance information from Bek Air.
 The condition of the airline's fleet was assessed as poor.

 On 17 April 2020, citing the airline's failure to correct the safety violations discovered during the investigation, the AAK recalled the company's air operator's certificate and the airworthiness certificates of its remaining Fokker 100 aircraft.

-On May 2021, the Talgar District Court of Almaty sentenced a real estate agent and five building officials—including the former head of the Department of Land Relations of Talgar—to prison for the illegal and fraudulent sale of building sites close to the airport.
+In May 2021, the Talgar District Court of Almaty sentenced a real estate agent and five building officials — including the former head of the Department of Land Relations of Talgar — to prison for the illegal and fraudulent sale of building sites close to the airport.
 Bek Air had said that the crash would have been less severe if building restrictions around the airport had been enforced.